 Determine the presence or absence of demand.
 Do you need to run a project?
 According to the principles of customer development, attention should be focused on the potential user of the product: their pain, needs, and difficulties.
 The main task is to discover them, explain and develop an action plan;

 Determine the adequacy of the client's idea: is it possible to implement it?
 It is necessary to understand the level of competence of the customer, whether he understands the market and how he represents his potential user;

 Find and determine if the product is suitable for the selected target audience.
 The customer must understand that everything before testing is assumptions and hypotheses.
 They need to be checked by addressing a real audience;

 Understand their customer, his character.
 This will be useful for further cooperation with the person.
 If you explore the manner of thinking, worldview, and communication of the client, your relations will become more productive

 Study the market and consumer demand.
 This information will be useful not only to the client but also to you, to earn more on the product.

 Do not forget about constant development.
 Even if everything is calculated and done correctly, the market is changing, and modern people are finicky.
 However, it is on pragmatic and critical users that the global IT market rests.

-Show customer and user care so they get back to you.
+Show customer and user care, so they get back to you.
 Customers remember the work process no less than the result.
-Therefore, customer discovery will help not only to create a demanded product, but also leave a positive impression about you.
+Therefore, customer discovery will help create a demanded product and leave a positive impression on you.